Great Leaders Delegate

-- Plan your delegation carefully.
 There are many things to consider when delegating a task.
 Who is the best person to complete the job?
 Do you want to assign the work to an individual or to a team?
 Are you assigning a full project or a specific task?
 Carefully consider the current skills and abilities of your employees, as well as their potential to grow in specific areas.
 Remember that even if none of your direct reports are currently qualified to complete a task, assigning them a small piece of it can develop their skills for future projects.
 While planning your delegation, also consider what criteria and requirements you have for successful performance.
 Be realistic in your goal setting, and expect that there will be delays, setbacks, or unpredicted difficulties.
 Consider your ideal outcome.
 Ensure your vision is communicated.

-- Monitor the performance of your direct report.
 Once you have chosen an employee to delegate to, have a conversation with them about your standards and expectations.
 In this conversation, outline your goals and vision decided in the step above.
 Once you have reached a shared understanding of the task, you can work together to set realistic goals.
 It may be helpful to divide the tasks into smaller, more manageable components.
 Set deadlines for each sub-task and provide yourself extra time to review the work and provide employees with feedback.
 If there are any errors, give the individual a chance to fix their mistakes.
 This will aid their learning and provide them with a greater sense of autonomy.
 Keep feedback constructive and be sure to acknowledge a task well done.
 Finally, be careful to avoid micro-managing – you want to provide enough guidance to keep the project on track, but to allow the individual to retain control.

-- Evaluate the lessons learned.
 Upon completion of a project, take note of how it went.
 Were deadlines met?
 Was the project completed to satisfaction?
 Did the employee meet your standards?
 Indicate both what went well and what stumbling blocks you or the employee encountered.
 When considering successes, make sure to reflect on the benefits to yourself, your unit, and the employee who completed the work.
-In addition, if there were any issues, make note of these for future developmental opportunities.
+In addition, if there were any issues, make note of these for future leadership development opportunities.
 Consider having a conversation with the employee to get a sense of their perception of the experience.
 Remember, learning to delegate is a skill like any other.
 It may take time for you to be skilled at choosing what to delegate, when to delegate, and who to delegate to.
 Above all, ask your employees for feedback on your own performance during the process and refer back to these comments in future delegation.

 WATCH: Delegating Effectively